nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a Grade : `edit_grade`

-Edits an already existing grade with a specific index.
+Edits an already existing grade at the specified index.
 Only the attributes present are changed in the grade.

 Format: `edit_grade INDEX [s/SUBJECT_NAME] [gi/GRADED_ITEM] [gr/GRADE_ALPHABET]`